mohamedkaoud14/git-demo/README.md

 # git-demo
-this is simple demo to showbasic workflow
+this is simple demo to show basic workflow